 - Cats with primary lung cancer (particularly adenocarcinoma) can develop a condition known as a lung-digit syndrome where cancer spreads to the digits of the feet, which results in bone lysis (destruction).
 Cats present with lameness, swelling of the toes and pain

-There may be additional symptoms associated with tumours which have originated elsewhere on the body.
+There may be additional symptoms associated with tumours that have originated elsewhere on the body.
 For example, lumps or ulceration of the mammary glands of cats with secondary tumours which have spread to the lungs from the mammary glands.
 Symptoms may include:

 - Lumps and bumps

-- Ulcers which do not heal
+- Ulcers that do not heal

 - Blood in the urine or feces